sonjiku/yawnc.nvim/README.md

 ## External Plugin Support
 Check rose-pine's github page till I update this.

 ## Installation

 ### lazy
-Add this to one of your plugin spec files.
+Add `sonjiku/yawnc.nvim` to one of your plugin spec files.
 ```lua
 not bothered enough to actually write this, sorry
 ```